Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 # systemctl set-default multi-user.target
 $ systemctl list-dependencies multi-user.target
 ```

+To boot the system in text mode use the command `# systemctl set-default multi-user.target` and to boot the system in graphical mode use `# systemctl set-default graphical.target`.
+The `multi-user.target` is installed by default, the `graphical.target` must be configured before you can use it.

 `systemd` places its configuration files in `/etc/systemd/system/` and `/lib/systemd/system/`.
 The first directory can be changed by the user but the latter should never be modified as it has the system defaults installed by packages.
 The configuration files in the first directory takes precedence over the latter.